 Kieval Lecture

-The Humboldt Department of Mathematics presents this lecture series.
-Named for Humboldt Mathematics Professor Emeritus.
-Dr. Harry S. Kieval taught at Humboldt from 1966 to 1979; the series includes topics on popular and/or broad aspects of mathematics attractive to undergraduates and the public.
+The Kieval lecture series is named for Mathematics Professor Emeritus, Dr. Harry S. Kieval, who taught at Cal Poly Humboldt from 1966 to 1979.
+The series includes topics on popular and/or broad aspects of mathematics attractive to undergraduates and the public.
+For more information, click on PDF icon kieval_lecture_flyer_f23.pdf

 Previous lecturers in this series